Learn about issues important to veterans’ health care at the links below.

 The VA leads the way

 VHA innovation helped develop the shingles vaccine, the nicotine patch, the first successful liver transplant, the CT scanner and more.
-The VA's lead in telehealth care is being adopted by the private sector since the COVID pandemic.
-Read about a few of the ways the VA uses telehealth at
+Read about how the VA leads the way in telehealth and other care.

 Myths about VA care